SQL Server PowerShell Help

 There are several sources of information about using the SQL Server provider for Windows PowerShell and cmdlets.
 This includes the help that is available in the Windows PowerShell environment.

-For more information about resources you can use to learn Windows PowerShell, see Learning PowerShell.
+For resources you can use to learn Windows PowerShell, see Learning PowerShell.

 For an overview of the SQL Server cmdlets and provider, see SQL Server PowerShell Overview.

 Use the Get-Help cmdlet to get help in the Windows PowerShell environment.
 Get-Help provides basic help for the Windows PowerShell language and the various cmdlets and providers available in Windows PowerShell.